The Definitive Guide to Force Carbonating Your Beer

 While speed is the name of the game when force carbonating beer, incorporating a diacetyl rest into your brew schedule is important, especially for lagers.
 Diacetyl is a compound naturally produced by all yeasts, and too much of it can give your beer a funky, dairy-heavy flavor.

 It can be tempting to go straight from the fermenter to the keg for carbonation.
-But taking shortcuts is one of the most common homebrewing mistakes.
-If you carbonate too soon, you might find yourself with a beer that doubles as popcorn topping.
+But if you carbonate too soon, you might find yourself with a beer that doubles as popcorn topping.

 Let your homebrew rest for a day or two after it’s reached its final gravity.
 Then chill it to serving temperature before carbonating.
 This will give the lingering yeast in your beer time to convert some of the diacetyl they’ve produced into flavorless compounds and help you avoid buttering up your brew when you carbonate.